Swasbuckler/filter-search-crud-angular/README.md

 ## What have I Achieved and Learnt through this Project

-Through the development cycle of this project I have learnt a lot of key concepts related to Angular, Express and PostgreSQL.\
+Through the development cycle of this project I have learnt a lot of key concepts related to Angular, Express and PostgreSQL.

 For Angular specifically, I have gained a greater understand of it's Component Lifecycle, Directives and Pipes, which throughout the Development Process helped guide me to simplify the creation of certain Application Features.
 I hope to carry over this knowledge to future projects.

+For Express, I have developed the Backend Server roughly using the Model-View-Controller (MVC) architecture.
+Although it is not exactly following MVC, it helped guided me in creating a file structure that helped in development clarity.
+Using this structure, in an environment where it was not neccessary taught me the significance of setting an architecture and how it helps in development.
+I hope to carry over this understanding when planning for future projects.

+For PostgreSQL, this was the first time I had used and experienced managing a PostgreSQL database in a Personal Project.
+I have learnt a lot in terms of database communication with the backend server as well as the differences it has to MySQL.
+In the case where I have to use PostgreSQL for other projects in the future, I hope to used this gathered knowledge.

 One of the major challenges I had faced in development was handling Project Scope and Requirements.\
 Initially this Application was envisioned to be part of a larger Full Stack Application as I wanted to create an Inventory management Application.
 However due to the Project Timeframe I had given myself and the large number of Bugs encountered which expectedly lead to Delays.
 Thanks to this I had Restructured this project 3 times, cutting down the Project Scope and Requirements each time.\